 Next, sand and the top of your lid with a medium grain sandpaper to create a better surface for the spray paint to stick to.

 Now spray paint your lid with white spray paint.
 Be sure to let it dry completely and then give it a second coat to be sure that you’ve got an even coat.

 Glue 1 or 2 flowers to the top of the lid.
 I found a bag of pretty plastic table scatter at Dollar Tree that I thought made for a perfect accent, but you could also use a wooden knob, miniature Easter eggs, or even a small figurine to decorate.
 Once that is done, allow glue to set overnight, fill your upcycled candy jar and enjoy!

 See?
 Seems hard but isn’t!
-Craft ideas are so easy when you’re looking for them!
+Craft ideas (Six Dollar Family) are so easy when you’re looking for them!
 It might seem hard to do but you just have to get creative and really start looking at things differently when you’re looking to do a Dollar Tree craft!